thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/domains.md

 {:toc}

 {% if docsPrefix == null or docsPrefix == "pe/" %}
-{{THINGSBOARD_WITH_URL}}{:target="_blank"} allows registering your custom domain to have the required host name for user’s access, links, etc.
+{{THINGSBOARD_WITH_URL}}{:target="_blank"} [White labeling](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} feature allows you to use a custom domain to provide a personalized hostname for user access.
-When you register valid domain, the {{THINGSBOARD_URL}} automatically requests the SSL certificate from [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} for the latter and manages further certificate renewals.
+When you register a valid domain, ThingsBoard automatically requests an SSL certificate.
-After domain registration, your tenant and application(s) will be accessible via your domain name using a secure (HTTPS) connection.
+After domain registration, you will be able to access the platform via your domain name using a secure (HTTPS) connection.
-Like Web UI all other ThingsBoard Cloud services such as MQTT/HTTP/CoAP transports or HTTP integrations will be accessible via your custom domain name.
 {% endif %}
 {% if docsPrefix == "paas/" or docsPrefix == "paas/eu/" %}
 {{THINGSBOARD_WITH_URL}}{:target="_blank"} [White labeling](/docs/{{docsPrefix}}user-guide/white-labeling/){:target="_blank"} feature allows you to use a custom domain to provide a personalized hostname for user access.
-When you register a valid domain, ThingsBoard Cloud automatically requests an SSL certificate from [Let's Encrypt](https://letsencrypt.org/){:target="_blank"} and manages future certificate renewals.
+When you register a valid domain, {{THINGSBOARD_URL}} automatically requests an SSL certificate and manages future certificate renewals.
-After domain registration, your tenant and application(s) will be accessible via your domain name using a secure (HTTPS) connection.
+After domain registration, you will be able to access the platform via your domain name using a secure (HTTPS) connection.

-{% capture difference %}
-**Important note**: Not all {{THINGSBOARD_WITH_URL}}{:target="_blank"} services, such as MQTT or CoAP transports, will be available via your custom domain name.
-This feature is primarily intended for HTTPS connectivity.
+This feature is primarily intended for Web UI access, so some services, such as MQTT or CoAP transports, may not be available through your custom domain name.
-{% endcapture %}
-{% include templates/info-banner.md content=difference %}

 {% endif %}

 ## Domain registration